codenamegary/ubuntu-dekstop-config/README.md

   * Possibly because I don't know of dev tool "X" or have not had to use it previously.
 Possibly because dev tool "X" is a pile of crap.
 Possibly because it's not available in any convenient PPA or deb package.
 * Can you add dev tool "X"?
   * Probably, just open an issue.
-* Does this dev environment work with any other environments?
+* Does this dev environment work with any other languages?
   * I got you dawg.
 This Aptana is the business for PHP, Rails, general HTML / JS and other web dev tasks.
 Eclipse itself... well Java.
 * How many PHP developers does it take to change a light bulb?
   * One.